How To Grow Your Pinterest Account & Blog Traffic

 You need to decide if you have the time daily to do this manually or if investing in a scheduler is a better solution.
 I took the free trial that Tailwind offers (get your 100 pins for free here) and I haven’t looked back since.
 Everything is now automated and I only spend a few hours each month curating content for weeks ahead.

 There is a lot of experimentation that will go into your Pinterest strategy, so don’t be afraid to mix things up.
 Just keep an eye on your analytics and keep doing what works!

-Why Should You Invest In A Pinterest Course?
+Why Should You Invest In Your Pinterest Education?

 A lot of people go through the first 4 steps and get stuck when it comes to creating a strategy that works.
 I’ve been there!
 It took me a few good months to understand how everything goes and before I saw any read traffic coming from Pinterest.

 Now I have over 40,000 followers and Pinterest is my main traffic source.
 I get emails all the time from people that discovered me through Pinterest and I even monetize my account using affiliate marketing.

 And I explain how I did it in my bestselling eBook “Making Pinterest Possible“.

 If you don’t want to spend the next few months in trial and error, I highly recommend checking out my eBook (or investing in a Pinterest course).
 I’ve already researched what works and what doesn’t, so you can take action and get quicker results with your account!